yujinliang/rust_learn/os_signal_handling_in_rust/README.md

      >  signal(SIGPIPE, SIG_IGN); //on linux.
      >
      > So as you can see, solving this issue is *hard*.
 My recommendation for your code is to use all three techniques: *signal(SIGPIPE)*, s*etsocktopt(SO_NOSIGPIPE)*, and *send(MSG_NOSIGNAL)*, surrounded by the appropriate *#ifdefs*.
 It's an annoying set of things you have to do, but it's a non-optional thing you need to handle correctly, that must survive later programmers who may not understand this issue.

+   * SIGSTOP and SIGKILL cannot be caught or ignored or blocked!

+   * ##### SIGCONT and SIGSTOP is to be used by Debugger for implementing breaks and continue.